AhmedElSaeedTalat/Eventify-Platform/back-end/README.md

 - A test feature is included to test different cases using Mocha and chai packages.

 ## Routes
-- /api-docs: the main route used to show details of api endpoints used. in this swagger package is used to facilitate the display and of the end points used in a detatiled wayt including expected request parameters used and response content.
+- /api-docs: the main route used to show the details of the api endpoints used.
+Swagger package is used to facilitate the display of the end points used in a detatiled way, including expected request parameters and response content.

 ## Technologies